linode/docs/docs/applications/cloud-storage/access-google-drive-linode.md

 ## Adding the Authorization to google-drive-ocamlfuse

-Now that you've created a set of credentials we'll give them to ocamlfuse so Google knows it has authorization to access your Google Drive.
-These steps start out back in the SSH session to your Linode:
+Next, we'll provide the credentials to ocamlfuse, authorizing it to access your Google Drive.
+Follow these steps in the SSH session to your Linode:

 1. Authorize your Google Drive link: